 Method: Participant observation, interviews

-For a class on field methods, I started doing participant observations and interviews at Chi Hack Night, a weekly civic hack night in downtown Chicago.
-I'm interested in learning what motivates people to volunteer their time to solving tough societal problems with tech, as well as how a group of unrelated individuals explore a problem space.
-I am part of the Access to Justice group that is trying to help the formerly incarcerated readjust to life outside prison.
+For a class on field methods, I started conducting participant observations and interviews at Chi Hack Night, a weekly civic hack night in downtown Chicago.
+I was interested in learning what motivates people to volunteer their time to solving tough societal problems with tech, as well as how a group of unrelated individuals explore a problem space.
+I was part of the Access to Justice group that is trying to connect disparate resources in the city to help the formerly incarcerated adapt to life outside prison.

 Segal Design Institute